WordPress/wporg-plugin-guidelines/guideline-18.md

 <h4>18.
 We reserve the right to maintain the Plugin Directory to the best of our ability.</h4>

-Our intent is to enforce the guidelines with as much fairness as humanly possible to ensure overall plugin quality and the safety of their users.
+Our intent is to enforce these guidelines with as much fairness as humanly possible and to ensure overall plugin quality and the safety of their users.
 To that end, we reserve the following rights:

 * ... to update these guidelines at any time.
 * ... to disable or remove any plugin from the directory, even for reasons not explicitly covered by the guidelines.